island-lang/island-lang.github.io/README.md

 ```
 `inputIsNegative` will receive `true` if `input` is greater or equal to 0 and `false` otherwise.
 Consequently, `result` will receive `input * -1` if `inputIsNegative` is true, and `input` otherwise.

-You may now realize that given the ability to define simple preconditions on the truth-value of Boolean properties opens up the possibility for arbitrarily complex preconditions, since the Boolean property's mapping rules may possibly involve highly sophisticated computations.
+You may now realize that given the ability to define simple preconditions on the truth-value of Boolean properties opens up the possibility for arbitrarily complex preconditions, since the Boolean property's mapping rules may potentially involve highly sophisticated computations.

 However, introducing a new Boolean property for every precondition is not very convenient or elegant.
 It would be nicer to be able to use more compact syntax.
 This is made possible by **ad-hoc preconditions**: